rahji/qualtrex/README.md

 In the meantime, if you really want to use this, as is, you can clone this repo and build it using Go.
 You will need to also install the [latest version of Typst](https://github.com/typst/typst/releases/latest/download/typst-x86_64-unknown-linux-musl.tar.xz) and make sure it's in your path.

-I have no idea if this command will work on anything other than Linux and I probably won't try it on Windows or Mac since, again, the idea is to run it from Docker.
+This has been tested in Linux and Windows (command prompt or WSL).
+It should probably work on MacOS but it doesn't really matter since, again, the idea is to run it from Docker.